kailash-manasarovar/statement/docs/timeline/2023/june.md

 !!! info
     - What I did not know at this time was that the criminal gangs had full access to my mobile phone anyway so they knew exactly what I was doing online at any given moment, and had done for a very long time.
-    - Incidents way back in 2017 and even later suggest the visual access to my movements via my laptops and phones was going on even then and possibly further back.
+    - Incidents way back in 2017 and earlier suggest the visual access to my movements via my laptops and phones was going on even then.

 - I tell Stephen Terrell and some of the other practitioners what's been going on from my perspective at that time, i.e. I had been terrorized by teachers and staff at the conservatory.
 - I tell a practitioner there that I had defecated in my bed while asleep and it was a little round flattened bolus.